Kazuchika Okada

 Okada's run with TNA ended in October 2011 and he returned to NJPW in January 2012, repackaged as the "Rainmaker" (レインメーカー, Reinmēkā), complete with a new look and a villainous persona.
 Just a month later, Okada defeated Hiroshi Tanahashi to win NJPW's top title, the IWGP Heavyweight Championship, which he would hold for four months before losing it back to Tanahashi.
 The following August, Okada won NJPW's premier tournament, the G1 Climax.
 At the end of the year, Tokyo Sports magazine named Okada the 2012 MVP in all of Japanese professional wrestling.
 The following year, Okada first won the New Japan Cup in March and then regained the IWGP Heavyweight Championship from Tanahashi in April.
 After a 13-month reign, Okada lost the title in May 2014.
 Three months later, he won his second G1 Climax.
 Okada went on to win his third G1 Climax in 2021 and his fourth in 2022, which makes him the wrestler with the second-most wins in the tournament with four, just behind Masahiro Chono with five.
-Okada won the IWGP Heavyweight Championship three more times and headlined NJPW's biggest annual event—Wrestle Kingdom—eight times (7, 9, 10, 11, 12, 14, 16, and 17).
+Okada won the IWGP Heavyweight Championship three more times and headlined NJPW's biggest annual event—Wrestle Kingdom—nine times (7, 9, 10, 11, 12, 14, 16, 17 and 20).
 Okada left NJPW in March 2024, immediately signing with AEW.

-Considered as one of the greatest active professional wrestlers in the world, he became the first Japanese wrestler to top Pro Wrestling Illustrateds list of the top 500 wrestlers in the world in 2017.
+Considered as one of the greatest professional wrestlers of all time, he became the first Japanese wrestler to top Pro Wrestling Illustrateds list of the top 500 wrestlers in the world in 2017.
 Readers of the Wrestling Observer Newsletter named him as the most outstanding wrestler of the 2010s in March 2020.
 Okada's match with Kenny Omega at Dominion 6.9 in Osaka-jo Hall in June 2018 is regarded as one of the greatest professional wrestling matches of all time, and received a rating of seven stars by journalist Dave Meltzer, the highest rating Meltzer has ever awarded a wrestling match.
 Okada was inducted into the Wrestling Observer Newsletter Hall of Fame in 2021 (his first year of eligibility).